Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Experimental Details and Event Spectra

 where $W$ is beam power and $E_{p}$ is the proton energy.
-The operational time in one year is represented by t and is roughly $\approx 10^{7}$~seconds, while $y$ is number of years protons deposited on the target.
+The operational time in one year is represented by t and is roughly $\approx 10^{7}$~seconds, while $y$ is number of years protons are deposited on the target.
 For MOMENT experiment, POT will be $6.2\times 10^{22}$.
 The fluxes for neutrinos and anti-neutrinos arising from $1.5$~ GeV peaks around $0.030$~GeV while the total energy is varied in range from $0.010-0.80$~GeV.
 The simulations are performed by assuming the equal run rate for neutrino and anti-neutrino mode.
 We used an uncertainty $2.5 \%$ on the signal and $5\%$ uncertainty over the background for both neutrinos and anti-neutrino modes.
+The simulation details for mentioned in table~\ref{table_2}.
+The neutrino fluxes and cross sections used in simulations are taken from ~\cite{Tang:2020jeh}.

 From the existing literature, we know that the number of events in the i-th energy bin are given by

 where T is the total running time, $n_n$ is the number of target nucleons in the detector, $\epsilon$ is the detector efficiency, $\phi (E)$ is the neutrino flux, $\sigma_{\nu_e}$ is the neutrino interaction cross-section and R(E,$E_A$) is the $Gau\beta ian$ energy resolution function of detector.
 The quantities E and $E_A$ are the true and reconstructed (anti-)neutrino energies respectively and L is the baseline.